-3. Press the right arrow once and then down arrow until PVC OPTIONS is selected.
+3. Press the right arrow once and then down arrow until PVC Options is selected.
 Press <Enter> and the screen shown in Figure 17 is shown.

-- 1. Use the right arrow to select DLCI; then press <Enter>.
-Type in 16 and press <Enter>. - 2.
-Use the right arrow to select DBU DLCI; then press <Enter>.
-Type in 20 and press <Enter>. - Notice that the TELCO-assigned DLCI of 16 for Huntsville's Frame Relay link to Atlanta is programmed in the DLCI field.
-The TELCO-assigned DLCI of 20 for Atlanta's Frame Relay link to Huntsville is programmed in the DBU DLCI field.
+- 1. Use the right arrow to select DLCI; then press <ENTER>.
+Type in 16 and press <ENTER>. - 2.
+Use the right arrow to select DBU DLCI; then press <ENTER>.
+Type in 20 and press <ENTER>.

+Notice that the Telco-assigned DLCI of 16 for Huntsville's Frame Relay link to Atlanta is programmed in the DLCI field.
+The Telco-assigned DLCI of 20 for Atlanta's Frame Relay link to Huntsville is programmed in the DBU DLCI field.
 These two entries are critical for proper dial backup operation.
-You can verify the correct DLCI by looking for the active DLCI in the DLCI list. - 3.
-Use the right arrow to select DBU PHONE NUMBER; then press <Enter>.
-Type in 17705552000 and press <Enter>.
-The phone number that the Huntsville IQ 710 will dial to reach the Atlanta IQ 710 to establish a dial backup connection has now been programmed. - 4.
-Use the right arrow to select CALL Order Number.
-DBU CALL Order allows each DLCI listed in the table to be prioritized in the event that multiple PVCs are lost at once.
-Dial backup will first be attempted on the PVC with the lowest Call Order that meets the DBU Criteria settings.
-The default parameter of none is sufficient for basic dial back-up operation.
+You can verify the correct DLCI by looking for the active DLCI in the DLCI list.

+- 3. Use the right arrow to select DBU PHONE NUMBER; then press <ENTER>.
+Type in 17705552000 and press <ENTER>.
+The phone number that the Huntsville IQ 310 will dial to reach the Atlanta IQ 310 to establish a dial backup connection has now been programmed. - 4.
+Use the right arrow to select CALL ORDER NUMBER.
+DBU CALL ORDER allows each DLCI listed in the table to be prioritized in the event that multiple PVCs are lost at once.
+Dial backup will first be attempted on the PVC with the lowest Call Order that meets the DBU criteria settings.
+The default parameter of none is sufficient for basic dial backup operation.
 This parameter will be discussed further in a later example. - 5.
-Use the right arrow to select DBU ON INACTIVE; then press <Enter>. - 6.
-Down arrow to select ENABLED; then press <Enter>.
-This allows the Huntsville IQ 710 to dial out to the IQ 710 in Atlanta in the event that DLCI 16 is advertised as Inactive by the Frame Relay switch.
+Use the right arrow to select DBU ON INACTIVE; then press <ENTER>. - 6.
+Down arrow to select ENABLED; then press <ENTER>.
+This allows the Huntsville IQ 310 to dial out to the IQ 310 in Atlanta in the event that DLCI 16 is advertised as Inactive by the Frame Relay switch.

 At this point all PVC options have been configured for basic Frame Relay dial backup to Atlanta.
-The PVC entry for DLCI 16 on the Huntsville IQ 710 should look like the screen shown in Figure 18.
-The vertical screen shown can be achieved by placing the cursor over the number 1 (indicating entry 1) to the left of the DLCI field and pressing <Enter>.
+The PVC entry for DLCI 16 on the Huntsville IQ 310 should look like the screen shown in Figure 18.
+The vertical screen shown can be achieved by placing the cursor over the number 1 (indicating entry 1) to the left of the DLCI field and pressing <ENTER>.
 The remaining options may be left at their default values.
 The CIR, SEQ NUM CHECKING, DELAY MEASUREMENT, and STATS OPTION are features not related to dial backup.
-For an explanation of these features please refer to the IQ 710 User Manual
+For an explanation of these features please refer to the User Interface Guide of this manual.